sumitLKpatel/ngx-number-keypad/projects/keypad/README.md

 # Angular Number Keypad

-This is a test project to get install keypad in your Angular 8+ projects.
+This is a two in one features keypad, you can use this as calculator also by just enabling that feature.

 ## Get started